arlinggacr/arlinggacr/README.md

   - Led the development of Experience Benchmarking Service and Ookla Fixed Broadband dashboard, utilizing TypeScript and NestJS to enhance network metrics analysis.

 - **Backend Engineer (Freelance)** at **PT.
 Inti Teknologi Bersama** (October 2023 – December 2023)
-  - Architected the backend for a vehicle service platform, blimobil.id, developing car trading, sales, and spare parts databases.
+  - Architected the backend for a vehicle service platform for blimobil.id, developing car trading, sales, and spare parts databases.
   - Delivered the MVP within two months, focusing on scalability and code maintainability using NestJS and TypeScript.

 - **Backend Engineer** at **KMPlus Optima International** (July 2022 – October 2023)